-Male, suburbanite turned fish-out-of-water part-time Texas rancher.
-Software artisan.
+Heterosexual male, dwelling in the exurbs of Central Texas.
+Professional software artisan.
 Xenophile.
 Hobbyist electronic musician and guitar builder.
-Dabbler in the visual arts.
-Occasionally, semi-professional instructor in the sport of dog agility.
+Devotee of the sport of dog agility.
 Hats, musical instruments, dogs, books, and magazines tend to accumulate around me.

 It always bugs me when artists put horse’s eyes on the front of the skull.
 This is the equivalent of putting a human’s eyes above their ears.
 Horses do not hunt, so they have evolved eyes on either side of their heads to detect predators, like most herbivores.
 Except for a very small area near their spines, horses have almost 360 degree vision.
 Humph.

 Saw this convo and needed to make it.
 Image was found, but artist is still missing, so please tell me if anyone figures out who set up the sweet photoshop.
 All I did was slap on the text & logo and adjusted them to look good.